Conjunction for Class 8

 → We can either go to the beach for a relaxing day or visit the museum for a cultural experience.

-→ He not only solved the complex math problem but also explained the solution to his classmates.
+→ James not only solved the complex problem but also explained the solution to his friends.

 → The novel is both intriguing and thought-provoking, making it a must-read for literature enthusiasts.